matthewcpaul/mcp/blog/index.md

 ---
 layout: blog
 title: Blog
-order: 2
+order: 3
 heading: Expository writer
-description: Writing helps make sense of the world around us.
-Whether it’s technical documentation, or a scribble of ideas, written language is the first step towards shared understanding.
+description: Writing helps us make sense of the world.
+Whether it’s the beginning of an idea, notes from an interview, or a good old fashioned story, written language is the first step towards better understanding our own thoughts.
+I like to write about work, life, and the inscrutable bits in between.
 ---

 <ul class="c-blog">